La Jolla's Path Forward

 LJPC's bid for TTPH suggests that they intend to build out their portfolio instead.

-La Jolla Pharmaceuticals (NASDAQ:LJPC) is undergoing a critical transition at this point in time as it seemingly kills off R&D to focus on commercialization.
+La Jolla Pharmaceutical (NASDAQ:LJPC) is undergoing a critical transition at this point in time as it seemingly kills off R&D to focus on commercialization.
 At the same time, overall levels of transparency are on the lower end of the spectrum, which puts LJPC in a highly speculative position.

 Some recent history